Terence Cooke: Recognition

-Cause for canonization
+Beatification process

-Soon after Cooke died in 1983, a movement emerged to canonize him as a saint.
+Soon after Cooke died in 1983, a movement emerged to open a beatification process.
 In 1984, with the support of Cooke's successor, Archbishop (and future cardinal) John O'Connor, the Cardinal Cooke Guild was established.
-In 1992, the Congregation for the Causes of Saints officially designated Cooke as a Servant of God, the first step in the process that leads to beatification and then canonization as a saint.
+In 1992, the Congregation for the Causes of Saints officially designated Cooke as a Servant of God.
 On April 14, 2010, the Guild and senior American clergy presented Pope Benedict XVI with the positio, the documentation of the cardinal's life, work, and virtues.
 The document was then filed with the Congregation for Causes, to be examined by theologians.
-If the document is approved, Cooke will receive the title of Venerable, the second step leading to sainthood.

-Father Benedict Groeschel was the postulator for the cause while it was in its initial stages in New York.
+Benedict Groeschel was the postulator for the cause while it was in its initial stages in New York.
 After the process was accepted by the Holy See, Andrea Ambrosi served as postulator until his retirement in 2021.
-He was replaced by Dr. Angelica Ambrosi.
-As of January 22, 2022, the canonization process is still ongoing.
+He was replaced by Angelica Ambrosi.

 Views

 Foreign relations

 An anti-Communist, Cooke opposed the majority of his fellow bishops when he spoke out against nuclear disarmament in 1982.
 He once stated that deterrence was not satisfactory or safe, but could be considered morally "tolerable".
 During a 1968 Central Park anti-war rally by Coretta Scott King he organized a small counter demonstration in support of the Vietnam War.

 Cooke, opposed to the militant policies of the Provisional Irish Republican Army, remained inside St. Patrick's Cathedral during the 1983 St. Patrick's Day Parade, until the grand marshal, Irish activist Michael Flannery, had passed by.
 Flannery was an outspoken supporter of the IRA.